KamilleModules/Ekom/doc/apis/ekom-service-api.md

 - $$error$$: if this key exists, this is an error message intended for the public user (i.e. the customer).
             It's assumed that a js layer displays this error message to the user.

+            The idea is that if a dev error occurs server side, a public generic error message is shown to the user, while the error is logged server side.
+            So that the devs can work on the errors, while the public user is not bothered with/aware of the technical details of a dev error.
+            That explains why there is no $$devError$$ level.

 - $$invalid$$: if this key exists, this means that the parameters passed to the service aren't sufficient to execute the service correctly.